Breaking Down the Books: How to Grow your Business with Basic Accounting

 Categorization, reconciliation and the accounting equation result in powerful financial reports.
 These three reports—the Balance Sheet, the Income Statement and the Cash Flow Statement—are of great value to business owners.

-The beauty is, if you’ve kept accurate books, most accounting products (like QuickBooks 2019 or an alternative) will produce the reports for you.
+The beauty is, if you’ve kept accurate books, most accounting products will produce the reports for you.
 You don’t have to do any complicated math to view your financial standing.
 You just categorize transactions and let your software do the heavy lifting.

 The Balance Sheet is called such because it expresses a “balanced” accounting equation.
 It shows where you stand in terms of Assets, Liabilities, and Owner’s Equity, and, when you’re using accounting software it’s always balanced (in other words, your liabilities plus your owner’s equity will always sum up to your assets).